 Michael Fischer is the Andrew W. Mellon Professor in the Humanities and Professor of Anthropology and Science and Technology Studies, and Lecturer in Global Health and Social Medicine at the Harvard Medical School.
 He received his B.A. from the Johns Hopkins University (Liberal Arts/Geography, 1967) and his Ph.D. from the University of Chicago (Anthropology, 1973).
 He taught at the University of Chicago (1972-73), Harvard University (1973-1981) and Rice University (1981-1992).
 At Rice he served as Director of the Center for Cultural Studies (1986-1992).
 From 1996 to 2000 he was the Director of the MIT STS Program.
 He has been a Fulbright Lecturer in Brazil (1982), a Council for International Exchange of Scholars Fellow in India (1985), a Senior Fellow at the Smithsonian Institution (1990), a Carnegie Fellow (2005), the Ngee Ann Kongsi Visiting Professor at the National University of Singapore, and A Visiting Research Professor at the Singapore University of Technology and Design (2010-20).

-He is the author of eight books: four on anthropology and contemporary society (cultural critique; emergent forms of life; futures; art and 21st century common sense); four on Iran (comparative religion; social revolution; cultural debate and critique; film, art and literature); co-editor of a reader in medical anthropology, and the co-editor of the book series at Duke Experimental Futures.
+He is the author of ten books: two on Singapore and the wider Asian region; four on anthropology and contemporary society (cultural critique; emergent forms of life; futures; art and 21st century common sense); four on Iran (comparative religion; social revolution; cultural debate and critique; film, art and literature); co-editor of A Reader in Medical Anthropology, co-editor of a volume on the Post-Global City: Rethinking Urbanism, Development, and the Imaginary from Africa; and the co-editor of the Duke book series Experimental Futures.
 He teaches courses on social theory, ethnography, psychological anthropology, film, law and ethics on the electronic frontier, social and ethical issues in the biosciences and technologies, and Colonial Encounters, Postcolonial Disorders.

 2020 “Report on the Second International Conference on Global STS, Hsanuddin University, Makassar, 24-25 July 2019.”
 News and Events Articles.
 EASTS (East Asian Science, Technology and Society), EASTS, 14:1.